Nouradawy/super_app/FeturedList.md

 Reputation Score: (Future) Track user behavior based on reports filed against them.

 Content Moderation: Isolate suspicious messages for review before they go public.

+what data i collect :
+fullname , username , phone number , ownertype(owner, rental) , profile picture , apartment number , building number , compound id
+verification files : user upload a proof of ownership document for his apartment , this documnet stored in supabase bucket and we keep this data only for admin verifications and if there are a conflicts when a new user add the same apartment so we can resolve the issue knowing who is the actual owner

+we use google drive api for uploading pictures in chat this pictures uploaded over there personal google drive account and we only take the link to view this image per need

+we use gumlet to stream audio files it is uploaded first to google drive then to gumlet servers

+using google sign in as provider and using firbase for notifications , supabase as database

+i want to publish my application over google play i want a step-by-step guide for publishing this application , i might making it freemium at first but i might consider adding ads in future also i want you to verify my privacy and policy to check if there are anything missing .